-Karelians’ ancestors lived to the southwest of today’s Republic of Karelia, in the Karelian Isthmus between the Gulf of Finland and Lake Ladoga in Leningrad Oblast and to the north of it.
-This was the Kirjalaland of Scandinavian sagas and Korela of Russian chronicles.
+Ancestors of the Karelians lived to the southwest of today’s Republic of Karelia, in the Karelian Isthmus between the Gulf of Finland and Lake Ladoga in Leningrad Oblast and to the north of it.
+This was the “Kirjalaland” of Scandinavian sagas and “Korela” of Russian chronicles.

-Karelians live in the Republic of Karelia (of the Russian Federation), with Petroskoi (Petrozavodsk) as its capital.
-Karelians who either fled Swedish conquerors or were deported by them, resettled in the 17th century to Tver lands, thus forming an ethnic group of Tver Karelians.
+Karelians live in the Republic of Karelia (of the Russian Federation), with Petrozavodsk as its capital.
+Karelians who either fled Swedish conquerors or were deported by them in the 17th century, resettled to Tver lands, thus forming an ethnic group of Tver Karelians.
 Until World War II, Karelians also lived in the former Finnish territories of Russia.
 Their descendants now live mostly in Finland and Sweden.

-The Karelian language belongs to the Baltic-Finnic language group.
-Currently there are two written languages: Livvi Karelian and North Karelian.
-A transitional form from Livvi Karelian to Vepsian language is the South Karelian language.
-Dialects of the first group are spoken in the northern part of the Republic of Karelia in the White Sea region, as well as in the central part and in Tver and Novgorod Oblasts.
-Dialects of the second and third group are spoken in the southern part of the Republic of Karelia, in the area between Lake Ladoga and Lake Onega.
+The Karelian language belongs to the Finnic language group.
+Currently there are two written languages: North Karelian and Livvi Karelian.
+A transitional form from Livvi Karelian to Veps is the South Karelian language.
+Dialects of the North Karelian are spoken in the northern part of the Republic of Karelia in the White Sea region, as well as in the central part and in Tver and Novgorod Oblasts.
+Dialects of Livvi and South Karelian are spoken in the southern part of the Republic of Karelia, in the area between Lake Ladoga and Lake Onega.

-North Karelian language is distinct from Finnish due to many Russian loan words.
-Livvi Karelian differs more from Finnish, but is more similar to Izhorian.
-The oldest known written text in a Baltic-Finnic language, dating from the 13th century, was written in Karelian language on a birch bark.
+North Karelian is distinct from Finnish due to many Russian loanwords.
+Livvi Karelian differs more from Finnish, but it is more similar to Izhorian.
+The oldest known written text in a Finnic language, dating from the 13th century, was written in the Karelian language on a birch bark letter.

 Eastern Karelia become known as the land of music and poetry when its folk poetry became the basis for the Finnish national epic “Kalevala”, published in 1835.